CameronBaron/CameronBaron.github.io/projects.md

 ### [Physics & PhysX](https://github.com/CameronBaron/PhysicsEngine)
 C++ physics engine made using Nvidia PhysX and Custom Physics seperatly.

+This project shows some of the differences between the two physics engines, while PhysX may seem like the best option as it can already do pretty much everything for you, if you only require a small light-weight physics engine you may be better off making your own.

 ***

 ### [Genepool](https://github.com/CameronBaron/GenepoolGame)
 At the end of 2015, a group of 6 people (2 programmers, 2 artists, 2 designers) were given 3 months to make a game of our choice.
-We decided to make a local multiplayer, twin-stick shooter and I am very impressed with how it turned out.
+We decided to make a local multiplayer, top-down, twin-stick shooter and I am very impressed with how it turned out.

+The final project ended up having one game option, free-for-all, that pit you against up to 3 other players (and some annoying AI) to score the most kills in the time limit.
+Each player has 4 weapons they can switch between at any time, assault rifle, shotgun, flamethrower and rocket launcher.
+Some are a little more over-powered than others.
 ***